12 Vegetarian Food and Wine Pairing Ideas

 - What region is the dish from?
 Regional dishes are usually best paired with wines from that same region.

-There is no one-size-fits-all rule to any food and wine pairings, but you have to find the right wine to drink according to the dish you are enjoying.
+There is no one-size-fits-all rule to any food and wine pairings, but you can definitiely find the right wine to drink according to the dish you are enjoying.
+Many dishes also have a number of wines that we’ll go well with them.
+But to give you some ideas, we’ve put together a list of wine and food pairing ideas for 12 popular vegetarian dishes.

-The white Touraine Sauvignon Blanc has great balance of fruit, dryness and citrus flavour to match perfectly
+The white Sancerre Le Tournebride has a great balance of fruit, dryness and citrus flavour to match herby dishes perfectly – and especially anything with goats cheese in it, like a Greek salad.

-Or, for red the Santa Tresa Nero D’Avola ‘No sulphur Added’ has great acidity that will cut through the high fat content of the olive-oil rich food.
+Or, for a red, the Santa Tresa Nero D’Avola ‘No sulphur Added’ has great acidity that will make a tasty match and cut through the high fat content of olive-oil rich food.

 Butternut squash makes beautifully sweet dishes!

-Squash provides a richness that pairs wonderfully with lively, yet fruity southern French reds, which makes the the rich berried tang of the Côtes du Luberon Rouge a beautiful option for any dishes make with butternut squash.
+Squash provides a richness that pairs wonderfully with lively, yet fruity southern French reds, which makes the rich berried tang of the Côtes du Luberon Rouge a beautiful option for any dishes made with butternut squash.

 Veggie burgers made with texturized soy protein have a lot of the richness of regular meat, especially if covered in condiments and sauces.
 For ideal pairing, we recommend a Domaine Bousquet Malbec.